Soring: Chemical soring and pressure shoeing

 Other methods of soring include pressure shoes, where the hoof is trimmed to the quick so that the sole is in direct contact with the pad or shoe.
 The horse may then be "road foundered", ridden up and down hard surfaces on the over-trimmed hooves, until they are very sore.
 Trainers sometimes place objects, such as metal beads, nails, or screws, under the pad, causing intense pressure, although this practice has begun to decrease with the use of fluoroscopy to detect such methods.
 Abusive use of chains (such as using them with chemical soring agents) is also a common practice.

 Action devices

-"Action devices" include "stacks," which are multiple pads between hoof and horseshoe; and "chains," bracelet-like chains or rollers placed around the pastern.
+"Action devices" include "stacks", which are multiple pads between hoof and ground; and "chains", bracelet-like chains or rollers placed around the pastern.
 Illegal use occurs if irritants have been placed on the same area of the horse's foot or leg.
 The movement of a chain over a chemically traumatized area of the leg increases the painful response, resulting in the exaggerated gait.

-Soring is always disallowed, but use of chains varies depending on the show-sanctioning organization.
+Soring is always illegal under federal law, but use of chains varies depending on the show-sanctioning organization.
 The United States Equestrian Federation (USEF), the national governing body for equestrian sport in the U.S., disallows any use of devices or chemical compounds.
 However, the Tennessee Walking Horse Breeders' and Exhibitors' Association, which sanctions many shows, is not affiliated with the USEF and exempts some devices.

 New legislation to update the HPA may lead to restrictions on these devices.